Meta-Sponsored/trailx/iot_edge_computing/README.md

 1. Don’t forget to plug in the USB camera before executing the procedure.

+2. Although it will not affect the operation of the main program, you must first set up the lidar on the Arduino to receive the speed detection results.
+Please refer to the [open-source software and tutorials developed by SparkFun](https://github.com/sparkfun/Speed_Trap?tab=readme-ov-file) to set the circuit configuration.
+Then, install the firmware (the C++ file) in the lidar_speed_trap_arduino_firmware folder onto the Arduino board through the Arduino IDE.

-2. To execute the program, type the following script in the terminal.
+3. To execute the program, type the following script in the terminal.

+    1. Enable the Jetson board's serial port connection to receive lidar data from the Arduino board: `sudo chmod a+rw /dev/ttyACM0`
-    `sudo chmod a+rw /dev/ttyUSB0 && sudo python3 trailx.py`
+    2. Execute the main program: `sudo python3 trailx.py`

-3. To enable USB ports, type the following script in the terminal.
+4. To enable USB ports, type the following script in the terminal.

     `sudo chmod a+rw /dev/ttyUSB0`